williamtran10/BlackjackGame/README.md

 # BlackjackGame
 A simple blackjack game by William Tran
-In C# made in Visual Studio 2013
+Made in C# using Visual Studio 2017